 *Removal is never guaranteed

 Frequently Asked Questions

-Internet defamation is such a hard hitting form of slander simply because its effects are so far reaching—anyone who has access to a computer and the internet could stumble upon the defamatory comments(s) made against you and, according to statistics, 78% of the North American population is now connected.
-Combined with the fact that more people are taking product and service reviews into consideration prior to making purchases or hiring service providers gives you more than justified reason to maintain your good name.
+Internet defamation is such a hard-hitting form of slander simply because its effects are so far-reaching—anyone who has access to a computer and the internet could stumble upon the defamatory comments(s) made against you and, according to statistics, 78% of the American population is now connected.
+Combined with the fact that more people are taking product and service reviews into consideration prior to making purchases or hiring service providers gives you more than a justified reason to maintain your good name.
 Whether online defamation occurs against your business or yourself personally, taking steps to remove or deflect the online slander are time and resources well spent.